 What is a listed building?
 The Historic Buildings and Monuments Commission for England (Historic England for short) maintains a list of all places (not just buildings) of special architectural or historic interest.
 Buildings on that list are called listed buildings and all features affecting their significance as heritage assets must be conserved in any alteration or development.
+So what features make a building listed and what is it actually like to work with listed buildings?

 Saunders Brothers were recently awarded a contract to renovate and restore Bledlow Manor, a Grade 2 listed mid-seventeenth and early eighteenth-century Chiltern manor house in Bledlow village, near Princes Risborough – by any standards a fascinating and prestigious project.
 In any listed building, renovation and restoration must go hand in hand with conservation, something that requires care and skill – including some skills that are rare today.